bpun1p/Mern-FoodCore-Client/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## Available Scripts

-To run server, in server.js replace  stored value in dbURI with the mongoDB password and username. mongoDB access codes:

-    MONGO_USER = FoodCore
-    MONGO_PASSWORD = Guy123su

 In the server directory, you can run:

 ### `npm run server`